 How to Fix a New Property Added by Roblox

 When Roblox introduces new properties, usually tools like Rojo can use them without any additional changes.
-Sometimes however, properties are added that have a different serialized name or that need to be modified with a special API in Lua.
+Sometimes though, properties are added with different names, multiple serialized forms, need to be migrated to a new property, or aren’t listed at all in the reflection dump that Roblox gives us.

 This document describes some common scenarios and the necessary steps to fix them.